prob-ml/blissWL/README.md

 ## Maps to cosmology

-This module implements NPE for inferring cosmological parameters from weak lensing convergence maps.
+This module implements inference of cosmological parameters from weak lensing convergence maps.
+Two methods are supported:

+1. **NPE** (neural posterior estimation): Infers a full-rank multivariate normal variational distribution over cosmological parameters.
+2. **Flow matching**: Approximates the posterior distribution using a velocity field that transports noise to cosmological parameters via ODE integration.

 ### Generate convergence maps